Step 2: Asking a Third Party to Help

 4. When selecting a 3rd Party to be informally involved, consider the following;

 You need to be clear what powers the 3rd Party has to resolve the dispute, if any.
-For example, a Credit Card company has the power to intervene on the behalf of a consumer if the consumer believes they have a complaint.
+For example, the Financial Services Ombudsman has the power to intervene on the behalf of a consumer if the consumer believes they have a complaint.

-If you involve a 3rd Party individual or organisation in resolving the dispute, you need to be very clear on what terms they can help you, and the limitations of their intervention.
+If you involve a 3rd Party individual or organisation in resolving the dispute, you need to be very clear in relation to how they can help you, and the limitations of their intervention.

 If both you and the other side are willing to take the advice of a 3rd Party to help you resolve the dispute, and avoid the costs and time of going into formal Alternative Dispute Resolution, then you may both need to compromise to some extent.